marymar/vue-harry-potter-quiz-workshop/workshop-steps/step3.md

 Now we're able to use these loaded questions to enhance the `initQuizStage` and use this data to provide the first question to the user.

-Will start to replace the image we use so far in the Quiz component to be changed dynamically in terms of the question we are showing.
+We'll start replacing the image we used so far in the Quiz component to be changed dynamically in terms of the question we're showing.

 To do so some steps are needed.
-First we need to know which question is in order.
-We will store the information within the `currentQuestionNumber` instance property.
-Than we have to provide the right image which we can do by using a computed property.
-A computed property in Vue is a instance property as well, but the main advantage of it, is that it can be build by different properties together.
-Vue will watch for changes in dependent properties, and if they changes the computed property will be evaluated again.
-On the other hand it will be kept cached and only the cached value is provided.
+First we need to know which question is in which order.
+We'll store the information within the `currentQuestionNumber` instance property.
+Then, we have to provide the right image, which we can do by using a computed property.

+A computed property in Vue is an instance property as well, but the main advantage of it's that it can be built by different properties together.
+Vue will watch for changes inside dependent properties, and if they change, the computed property will be evaluated again.
+On the other hand, it'll be kept cached and only the cached value is provided.

 ```html
 <!-- Quiz.vue -->